Snakes of Massachusetts

 Learn about the colors, patterns, habitats, and behaviors of our 14 snake species.

 Massachusetts is home to an impressive diversity of wildlife, including 14 species of snakes.
 Deepen your appreciation for nature, and give yourself more peace of mind, by learning to identify more of the snakes you may see on your next outdoor adventure or in your own backyard.
-Start by learning which species are the most common, which species are the most rare, which species are most often mistaken for each other, and which species have which color patterns and habitat preferences.
+Start by learning how to identify each species, if they are common or rare, who they are most often mistaken for each other, and what their habitat preferences are.

-Only two of the 14 types of snakes in Massachusetts are venomous: the timber rattlesnake and the copperhead.
-Both live in only a few areas of the state, and both are state-listed as endangered species.
+Only 2 of the 14 types of snakes in Massachusetts are venomous: the timber rattlesnake and the copperhead.
+Both live in only a few areas of the state, and are state-listed as endangered species.

 Table of Contents